rambly/ZeldaClassic-zscript-docs/2.53.2/docs/ffc.md

 int EffectWidth
 :	* ZASM Instruction: `FFCWIDTH<d3>`

 The width (in pixels) of the area of effect of the combo associated with the FFC.
+This will make combo types such as "Damage(X Heart)" effect larger or smaller areas.
 The maximum value is `64`.

 <!-- **Example** -->

-	(TODO) !
+	MyFFC->EffectWidth = 32; // Sets the area of effect's width to 32 pixels.

 ---